Statistics – Motorcycle Collisions

 A motorcycle accident can also result in psychological harm as well, including anxiety, depression, and post-traumatic stress disorder.

 While some of these costs may be covered by a motorcyclist’s own health insurance, most of them will not be covered by the motorcyclist’s own vehicle insurance.
-In fact, motorcyclists in our state do not carry Personal Injury Protection coverage, which helps to pay for the above costs in an accident regardless of fault.
+In fact, motorcyclists in our state do not carry Personal Injury Protection insurance coverage, which helps to pay for the above costs in an accident regardless of fault.

 Note that in New Jersey and New York, comparative fault laws will apply when you are seeking compensation.
 Per New Jersey Statutes Annotated Section 2A:15-5.2, your percentage of fault cannot be greater than the degree of fault of the party from whom you are seeking damages; if you were more than 50 percent at fault for the motorcycle accident, you will be barred from recovery.

 Being involved in a motorcycle accident can be terrifying, especially because, as stated above, most motorcycle accidents cause severe injuries to the involved motorcyclist.
-While there may be few things that you can take comfort in after a crash, working with a skilled NJ and NY motorcycle accident lawyer is one of them.
+While there may be few things that you can take comfort in after a crash, working with a skilled NJ and NY motorcycle accident lawyer from Kreizer Law is one of them.

-When you call a motorcycle accident attorney, your attorney will be responsible for investigating your accident, proving the fault of the other driver, building your case, calculating your damages, organizing documents and evidence relevant to your claim, representing you in discussions with the insurance company, issuing a demand letter, and reviewing and negotiating a settlement offer.
+When you call a motorcycle accident attorney in New York or New Jersey, your attorney will be responsible for investigating your accident, proving the fault of the other driver, building your case, calculating your damages, organizing documents and evidence relevant to your claim, representing you in discussions with the insurance company, issuing a demand letter, and reviewing and negotiating a settlement offer.

-For a free consultation, please call our law office directly, Toll-Free (833) 4KreizerLaw – that’s (833) 457-3493, visit us in person or send us a message using the intake form on our website.
+For a free consultation, please call our law office directly, Toll-Free 1-(800)-4-JUSTICE® –1-(732)-537-8431, visit us in person, or send us a message using the intake form on our website.
 We are here to serve you.